Academic Probation and Academic Suspension

 A student who has been academically suspended shall, upon reinstatement, be placed on academic probation and be subject to a second academic suspension if the student has failed to earn a current term GPA of 2.0 during the first term of reinstatement.
 Upon a second academic suspension, a student may be reinstated by the president (or designee) after remaining out of the college for at least two 16-week semesters and providing evidence of ability to perform at the level required.

-Please note: Academic probation and academic suspension are different from a Satisfactory Academic Progress (SAP) appeal related to your financial aid.
 You must contact the Financial Aid office separately, and they will advise you on any needed steps to complete the financial aid process.

 What Do I Do Now?

 - You MUST meet with a Navigator to complete the Appeal form for those on Academic Suspension.

 - Your advisor will ensure you are signed up for the right courses and number of credit hours.